Gitega Province: Economy

 Burundi is diversifying from the main economic activities of agriculture and livestock farming.
-One such micro project is in the fisheries sector in Gitega.
+One such microproject is in the fisheries sector in Gitega.
 In 1999, the Dushirehamwe fish farm association was established in the province with 23 men and women.
 In 2002, they received a grant from Africare.
 After the success of the first fish farm under the grant, the association successfully launched a second project with its own funds in 2003.
 Africare has also supported measures to strengthen civil society organizations.
 While the principal hospital in the province is Gitega Hospital in Gitega City, the only state-run rehabilitation center for landmine victims is located in the province.
 The principal airport is Gitega Airport (IATA: GID, ICAO: HBBE) which has an elevation of 1750 m with a runway of 1000 m.

 Religion

 Mushasha is the seat of the Catholic archbishop.
-The Archdiocese of Gitega, the Metropolitan See for the Ecclesiastical province of Gitega, was established in 1959.
+The Archdiocese of Gitega, the Metropolitan See for the ecclesiastical province of Gitega, was established in 1959.
 It has jurisdiction over an area of 1498 sqmi.
 Approximately 77 percent out of the total population in the province belongs to the diocese.